In 15 419ft Post uit Hessdalen is building a musical installation that arises from a fascination with looking into the

 15419ft is a musical installation, constructed in collaboration with Bram Rombouts and C-TAKT, where the public is invited to an extraordinary auditory and visual experience in the open air.
 Is a thing coming closer or going further away?
 And do you have to believe your eyes or ears?
 Together we discover the distant view offered by the location and how it disrupts our perception, as if it were its own Copernican revolution.

 During Dansand!
 2017 we installed the construction on the beach for the first time.
-15 419ft will premiere in spring 2019 at Oerol festival.
+15 419ft premiered in spring 2019 at Oerol festival.